RatulMaharaj/ratulmaharaj.com/src/pages/posts/basic-functional-programming-in-python.md

 ---
 layout: "@/layouts/BlogPost"
-title: Basic functional programming in python
+title: Basic functional programming in Python
 pubDate: 31 October 2022
 description: And why the func should you care?!
 tags: ["python", "functions"]